fluent-cms/fluent-cms/doc/readme-parts/030-online-course-backend.md

 ---

 ### Relationships
-- **Teachers to Courses**: One-to-Many (Each teacher can teach multiple courses; each course is assigned to one teacher).
+- **Courses to Teachers**: Man-to-One(Each teacher can teach multiple courses; each course is assigned to one teacher.
+A teacher can exist independently of a course).
 - **Teachers to Skills**: Many-to-Many (Multiple teachers can share skills, and one teacher may have multiple skills).
 - **Courses to Materials**: Many-to-Many (A course may include multiple materials, and the same material can be used in different courses).
+- **Courses to Lessons**: One-to-Many (Each course can have multiple lessons, but each lesson belongs to one course.
+A lesson cannot exist without a course, as it has no meaning on its own).

 ---